-Here’s a guide to keep track of what Toppin has won:
+Here’s a guide to keep track:

 CBS Sports: Matt Norlander wrote, “Toppin became a star, and it speaks to his effectiveness, efficiency and watchability that in the closing couple of weeks of the season he found a little separation in what was one of the most wide open player of the year races in modern college hoops history.”

 The Athletic: Hugh Kellenberger wrote, “Toppin ended the season averaging 20.0 points, 7.5 rebounds and 1.2 blocks a game.
 He made 69.8 percent of his 2s and 39 percent of his 3s.
 He went consistently viral with some of the best in-game dunking we’ve ever seen.
 There were other very good players this year — Iowa’s Luka Garza did collect two votes for this award — but Obi was Obi.
 And no one was better.

 USA Today: Scott Gleeson wrote, “The 6-9 athletic forward is more than just a dunking highlight reel.
 Toppin can shoot, pass and defend.
 He was the face of a 29-2 Flyers team that went undefeated in Atlantic 10 play and only lost in overtime.
 Toppin averaged 20 points and 7.5 rebounds a game.
 Dayton was well-positioned for a No. 1 NCAA tournament seed.”